esa/pykep/doc/sphinx/examples/ex7.rst

    import pykep as pk
    pk.examples.run_example7(solver = "snopt7")

-if snopt7 is not available, ipopt or slsqp will also produce (less reliably) a feasible solution.
+If snopt7 is not available, ipopt or slsqp will also produce (less reliably) a feasible solution.
 Repeat several times in case unfeasible solutions are returned.

 This example demonstrates the use of the :class:`pykep.trajopt.indirect_or2or` which represents, in cartesian